neverfap-deluxe/nfd-api/content/content_articles/DONE--COM--C--everything-is-a-choice.md

 In this article I want to help you better understand where you may be misunderstanding this idea of choice.

-Because if you truly understood the power you currently have to change as an individual, you most likely wouldn't be on this website.
+Because if you truly understood the power you currently have to change as an individual, you most likely wouldn't be reading NeverFap Deluxe.

 So let's consider this your formal re-education.